AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 When a chain does this we say *Chain L (or Chain L's work) is **reflected** in Chain R*.
 This technique is what is meant by the term *Proof of Reflection*.

 \defineTerm{Proof of Reflection (PoR)}{
-  The consensus technique whereby a blockchain becomes more difficult to attack via the weighted inclusion of proofs that its history is reflected in another blockchain
+  The consensus technique whereby a blockchain becomes more difficult to attack by including work done by reflecting blockchains in its \emph{fork rule}
 }

-One particular *impact* of this change is that a doublespend attack (e.g., by withholding a privately mined chain that reverts a transaction) must now be performed *not only* against Chain L, *but also and simultaneously* against Chain R.
+One particular *impact* of this change is that a doublespend attack on L (e.g., withholding a privately mined chain-segment that reverts a transaction) must now be performed *not only* against Chain L, *but also and simultaneously* against Chain R.

 Why?
-The privately mined blocks to perform the attack *are not known about* by Chain R. Rather, Chain R knows about the *public* Chain L history *against which the attack competes*.
+The attacker's privately mined L blocks *are not known about* by Chain R.
+Rather, Chain R knows about the *public* Chain L history *against which the attack competes*.
 Thus, *either*:

-* the private chain-segment must contribute more total work to the Chain L blockchain than the public chain-segment does -- *including* the relevant Chain R chain-segment; *or*
+* the private chain-segment must contribute more total work to the Chain L blockchain than the public chain-segment does (*including* the relevant Chain R chain-segment); *or*
 * the attacker must *additionally* produce a private Chain R chain-segment such that the *total* work of both private chain-segments is greater than the total work of both public chain-segments, and publish both chain-segments simultaneously.

 Note that, at this point, there is no benefit to Chain R's security.
 That's because Chain R isn't 'reading' the reflected work back from Chain L. Thus a doublespend attack against Chain R has the expected, non-reflected profile -- it isn't more difficult to attack Chain R yet.
 However, Chain R can take advantage of the reflection.
 The main requirements are: the inclusion of appropriate proofs of reflection that show known Chain R blocks according to Chain L, and an update to Chain R's block-weight calculations to account for the reflected work. *Proof of Reflection* doesn't automatically secure both chains; each chain can proactively and independently take advantage of *Proof of Reflection*.

 Naturally, if there were a large difference in target block frequencies (e.g., 10 minutes vs 15 seconds) then there would also be a good deal of latency before a chain gains the security benefit from reflected work.
-For this reason, *Proof of Reflection* makes the most sense when used with high frequency chains, or chains of similar frequencies.
+For this reason, *Proof of Reflection* is most useful between high frequency chains, or chains of similar frequencies.
 One downside of this is that shortening the block production frequency requires the inclusion of more block headers.
 In the scheme of things, this can be somewhat significant but is not a deal-breaker.

 Practical methods of comparing (and converting the weight of) different Proofs of Work are discussed in \autoref{sec:comparing-chain-work}.

-Note that, as the Chain L tip is gaining reflections from Chain R, miners on Chain L are incented to include as many Chain R headers (and PoRs) as possible.
-That's because each new header will add weight to the *parent* of the block which the Chain L miner is attempting to produce.
+Note that, as the Chain L tip is gaining reflections from Chain R, miners on Chain L are incented to include as many Chain R headers and PoRs as possible.
+That's because each new Chain R header (with a PoR) will increase the weight of the *parent* of the Chain L draft block.
 This increases the overall chain-weight that the miner is building on, and thus contributes to their block becoming part of the most-worked chain.

-How is it that Chain L miners can know the partial state of Chain R that is required to produce the necessary PoRs?
-Typically a blockchain network will support some light-client protocol that allows nodes to ask for such proofs, and that is one method.
-However, it is possible to design a blockchain system so that this is not required, and one such method is discussed in \autoref{sec:segmented-state}.
+\aside{
+  Where do Chain L miners get PoRs from?
+  There are multiple answers, but one is for miners of Chain L to request them from Chain R nodes -- light-client protocols often support this sort of thing.
+  The problem is discussed in \autoref{sec:practical-considerations}.
+  For now, it's okay to assume that PoRs are broadcast alongside headers.
+}

+There are still potential attacks on Chain L.
+For example: what if an attacker mines a doublespend in private and produces a longer chain-segment than the honest chain?
+That is, the attacker's segment -- *excluding reflections* -- is heavier than the honest chain-segment.
+At this point the attacker can publish their blocks even though the honest chain-segment -- *including reflections* -- is heavier.
+Chain L nodes would *not* reorganize around this new chain-segment, so why would an attacker do this?
-It's worth noting that there are still potential attacks on Chain L. For example: what if an attacker mines a doublespend in private and produces a longer chain-segment than the honest chain?
-At this point the attacker can publish their blocks even though the honest chain-segment still weighs more due to reflections.
-Why would they do this?
-Well, if Chain R images Chain L's headers-only chain without accounting for reflections, then the attackers chain-segment appears to have more work than the honest chain-segment.
-Thus Chain R's reflection of Chain L will reorganize to favor the attacker's chain-segment.
-If the attacker has more hash power than the honest miners (i.e., $q > p$[^hr-footnote]) then they can use this reorganization as a foothold to launch a normal 51% attack.
+If the projection of Chain L in Chain R *does not account for reflections*, then the attacker's chain-segment will appear (to Chain R) to have more work than the honest chain-segment.
+Thus the *projection* of L in R will reorganize to favor the attacker's chain-segment.
+If the attacker has more hash power than the honest miners (i.e., $q > p$[^hr-footnote]) then they might\footnotemark{} be able to use this reorganization as a foothold -- either to launch a traditional 51% attack against L, or to attack SPV verification and light clients.

+\footnotetext{
+  In a limited case like this, where there are only two chains, there are many options for preventing these sorts of attacks on full nodes.
+  However, in a more general case, where there might be many reflecting chains, we need to deal with the \emph{root cause} of the vulnerability.
+}

 [^hr-footnote]: In \href{https://bitcoin.org/bitcoin.pdf}{Satoshi's original paper} the parameters $p$ and $q$ represent the probability that the next block will be found by an honest node or the attacker, respectively.
 This convention has been continued in subsequent analysis, e.g., Rosenfeld's \href{https://cloudflare-ipfs.com/ipfs/QmNUWmY94QUievK8ptoxsPyAQUsKvx1cjRyCgPcfmysAVv}{\emph{Analysis of hash-rate-based double-spending}}, and is continued here, also.

+\aside{
+  Note: Chain R is not \emph{required} to actually evaluate Chain L's tip.
+  PoR can still work if Chain R simply records every Chain L header that it can, and nothing more.
+  However, this increases the complexity of a PoR implementation, and Chain R users won't have access to a projection of L.
+  Since a correctly-evaluated projection of L is useful (for users of either chain), we should solve this problem if we can.
+}

-How can we prevent this sort of attack?
+How can we prevent this kind of attack?
-The attack is predicated on Chain R *not* accounting for the added weight from reflections.
+The attack is only possible because Chain R was *not* accounting for reflected weight -- if Chain R's projection of Chain L accounts for reflections, then this attack is not possible.
+In other words, Chain R and Chain L must always agree on which Chain L block is the current tip.
+If Chain R users were \emph{required} to run nodes for both L and R, then we've essentially just combined L and R into one big, overly-complex blockchain -- this change would thwart the attack, but it isn't a solution.
-Chain R can easily account for that weight, though, with some protocol changes.
+Instead, we need to ensure that Chain R can cheaply and reliably evaluate L's tip, and that requires some protocol changes.

-First: the total chain-weight[^total-vs-rel-chain-weight], *including reflections*, can be committed to via a field in the header.
-Based on this field, a headers-only version of the chain can be constructed correctly.
+First, let's add a field to L's header: the total chain-weight\footnote{
+  Instead of the total chain-weight, the sum of reflected weight works too (these are essentially equivalent).
+}, *including reflections*, of that block.
+If this value is \emph{always} reliable, then it's trivial to correctly construct L's headers-only chain.
+With traditional blockchains (like Bitcoin) it's easy to verify the weight of a header, and thus a headers-only chain, because the header's difficulty is \emph{already available} as part of the PoW's payload.
+In \emph{this} case, though, \emph{additional} data is required -- specifically, the proofs of reflection.
-Full nodes of Chain L can now also validate the claimed weight against the verifiable weight, and a mismatch invalidates the block.
+Full nodes of Chain L already verify that the claimed chain-weight is accurate -- all the required data is contained in L blocks -- but this doesn't help light clients.
-Second: When an invalid block is found (where the claimed chain-weight violates the protocol), full nodes can construct a fraud proof.\footnote{
+We need additional protocol changes to ensure that the \emph{claimed} chain-weight of a header is \emph{always} reliable.

+\aside{
+  One solution is to adopt a design that allows R nodes to independently calculate and verify L's reflections without evaluating L's state.
+  Provided that R nodes can calculate any missing merkle branches on demand, this will work.
+  This method has substantial advantages, however, some configurations have considerable overhead.
+  It is discussed in \autoref{sec:segmented-state} and \autoref{sec:exploiting-seg-state}, and analyzed in \autoref{sec:bandwidth-complexity}.
+}

+Broadly, there are two categories of low-overhead solutions: proofs of validity, and proofs of invalidity (i.e., fraud proofs).
+Let's consider the latter.

+\todoDraftOnly{NIPOPoWRs as proofs of validity}

+Say that it is easy for a full node to construct a concise proof showing that the claimed chain-weight is fraudulent.
+Honest nodes (of both L and R) have an incentive to broadcast and record (on-chain) any such proofs.
+Moreover, these proofs are valid regardless of their source, so nodes can act on on a proof independent of it being recorded on-chain.
+Provided that R nodes (and L light clients) can be confident that, for any malicious L headers, a fraud proof will be readily available (or proactively provided), then R can trust the claimed chain-weight in absence of a fraud proof.\footnotemark{}
+A data structure and methodology for suitable fraud proofs of chain-weight (and PoRs) is discussed in \autoref{sec:vlmt} and \autoref{sec:por-fraud-proofs}.

+\footnotetext{
+  Note that, based on what we've covered so far, there is still the potential for DoS attacks.
+  Mitigation of DoS attacks is covered in \autoref{sec:dos-and-dags}.
+}

+\todoDraftOnly{
   Since an invalid block's parent is known, such a fraud proof only needs to show that the difference (between the parent and block's chain-weight) is not possible.
   If we use a VLMT (see \autoref{sec:vlmt}) to store reflections, then the merkle branches used for PoR will contain, for each subtree, the contributed chain-weight.
   This means a complete and valid VLMT (with forged total chain-weight) is impossible, which in turn makes fraud proofs easy to generate.
 }
-Chain R should then confirm the fraud proof (i.e., record it on-chain) and thus prevent the attackers blocks from taking priority and/or gaining reflections.
-Chain R can ensure things go well if its protocol requires more proofs (of chain-weight) for blocks that cause reorganizations.
-\todo{reword above ``things go well''. also: reword this third option below -- doesn't make sense / flow with the paragraph.}
-Third: Chain R already knows its own headers, and so it only requires the missing merkle branches to verify reflections between Chain L and Chain R.
-This third method provides an additional means of detecting blocks that are invalid due to fraudulent chain-weight claims in the header.

-\aside{
-  We'll cover preventing these sorts of attacks in \autoref{sec:por-fraud-proofs}, which details fraud proofs for PoR in detail.
-}

-In the worst case, we would need to *recursively* verify proofs of reflection (those of our own chain, and reflecting chains).
-This overhead is discussed in \autoref{sec:proving-reflection} and \autoref{sec:exploiting-seg-state}, and analyzed in \autoref{sec:bandwidth-complexity}.

-[^total-vs-rel-chain-weight]: Instead of the total chain-weight, the change in total chain-weight can be committed to instead.
-These are essentially equivalent.

-\todoDraftOnly{develop ideas around fraud proofs -- or omit}

-\todo{WRT Recursive verification of PoR -- need to separate this idea from multi-depth recursion like $A \rightarrow B \to C \to B \to A$}
+As a final point on this attack, in limited cases like this (where only one set of reflections needs validation), R can forgo fancy protocols provided that L and R share a simple and standardized way to record and verify reflected blocks.
+Chain R nodes already know R's state, so they can trivially generate merkle branches proving reflection of L blocks in R -- these are \emph{the same} branches that L uses in its PoRs.
+All that remains is, for each L header, the merkle branch proving reflection of R blocks in L.
+R nodes *already* know (and record) every R header they can find -- including invalid ones.
+R headers are also implicitly rate-limited via R's difficulty adjustment algorithm, so there will rarely be more than a few R headers reflected by a single L block.
+If a merkle root of L's reflections is accessible (e.g., as a field in L's header) then R nodes can \emph{quickly and exhaustively} check all possible combinations of reflected blocks.
+Under normal operation, R nodes should *always* find a matching merkle tree.
+This might become an issue in the case of an active attack, but R nodes can fall back to explicitly recording and/or verifying those PoRs for the duration of the attack.

 #### Step 5.
 Mutual Reflection